hashimxali123/SQE-Assignment4/performance.md

 #### 1.2 System shall fetch the data from nearest respective server available.
 ### 2. System shall be available for any of 7 continents.
 #### 2.1 System shall have data of all 7 continents.
+### 3. System should use PWA to cache required content so that next time,request  don't go again to the server for same content.